 - Read and understand the participant information leaflet

 - Collect the participant package

-- Carry out tests as requested by allocation to a group
+- Carry out tests

 - Complete weekly questionnaires